-- 155. The claim settlements processes should furthermore be well regulated and closely monitored, since their efficiency and effectiveness could affect the confidence in the insurance market and therefore inclusive insurance policy objectives. - 156.
-Finally, supervisors should seek the appropriate balance when implementing the most suitable regulatory approach.
-Requirements and rules should be based on the principle of proportionality, considering each jurisdictions context and national strategic objectives, -with adaptions made to ensure that the needs of the inclusive insurance customer can be most appropriately addressed and its interests protected. - 157.
-The establishment of agreements and arrangements with relevant supervisory authorities and customer institutions can be a powerful resource_useful instrument for ensuring customers are adequately protected.
-In particular this need may arise if multiple authorities have a responsibility in the area of customer protection and conduct of business supervision is fragmented. - 157. when their rights are not effectively protected under insurance supervisor's powers or when certain aspects of conduct of business supervision fall outside of an insurance supervisor's legislative authority.
+155. The claim settlements processes should furthermore be well regulated and closely monitored, since their efficiency and effectiveness could affect the confidence in the insurance market and therefore inclusive insurance policy objectives.

+156. Finally, supervisors should seek the appropriate balance when implementing the most suitable regulatory approach.
+Requirements and rules should be based on the principle of proportionality, considering each jurisdictions context and national strategic objectives, with adaptions made to ensure that the needs of the inclusive insurance customer can be most appropriately addressed and its interests protected.

+157. The establishment of agreements and arrangements with relevant supervisory authorities and customer institutions can be a useful instrument for ensuring customers are adequately protected.
+In particular this need may arise if multiple authorities have a responsibility in the area of customer protection and conduct of business supervision is fragmented.